phra/phra.github.io/posts/ctp-osce-guide.md

 ### Shellcoding and Custom Encoders

-During the course, a specific technique to manually encode arbitrary shellcode in an alphanumeric fashion.
+During the course, a specific technique is shown to manually encode arbitrary shellcode in an alphanumeric fashion.
 You can practice with it by replicating the exact same exploit shown in the course or by trying the famous [QuickZip 4.60 SEH Overflow Exploit](https://iwantmore.pizza/posts/quickzip-seh-win10-wow64.html).

 After you have understood the encoding and decoding processes and tried it manually a couple of times, you can try to automate the flow by coding your first, very own encoder.